kitkatlky/Data-Structure/README.md

 Note: Original question can be found in the url below.
 The questions were tailored as how we discussed and implement queue in class. http://penguin.ewu.edu/cscd300/Summer_11/Assignments/prog3.html

+ASSIGNMENT 3 Recursion (hourglass, commas) [Recursion Assignments.pdf](https://github.com/kitkatlky/Data-Structure/files/7598212/Recursion.Assignments.pdf)

+In these assignments, you will write Java programs that each contain a recursive method.

+The first, Hourglass, prints a symmetric graphic using simple text output.
+The second, Commas, prints a long integer with commas in the correct places.
+The names of the classes containing main should start with upper case letters: Hourglass, and Commas.

+Classes (other than the class containing main), arrays, loops, stacks, queues, and linked lists are inappropriate here and should not be used in the recursive methods.
+The Hourglass program should not contain any loops.
+None.
+The Commas program will have an input loop but no other loops.
+Do not use data structures beyond Strings in the Hourglass program.
+Include comments at the top of your programs and on any method other than main.

+Carefully note the restrictions on language feature use in the specifications for each program.